Leo F. Fay, PhD, Associate Professor Emeritus of Sociology,

 (2) the U.S. Attorney has asked the court to sentence a defendant to less than the normal term, usually in return for cooperation.

 This book is intended to give you an understanding of sentencing practices in the federal courts as they exist today, as well as other valuable information that will be very useful to lawyers practicing in the federal system and to defendants charged under federal laws.

 in determining sentences.
-The Eighteenth Edition of Busted by The Feds explains in detail the Booker decision, its history, reasoning and practical effects.
+The NINETEENTH Edition of Busted by The Feds explains in detail the Booker decision, its history, reasoning and practical effects.